 The organisation will demonstrate that its performance is regularly monitored.
-Evidence may include:

-- reporting on services to management and governance - development and monitoring of the organisation's strategic, business and/or annual planning - analysis of feedback from clients, referrers, funding bodies and other stakeholders - process to manage key risks, eg staff retention and turnover.
+- · reporting on services to management and governance - development and monitoring of the organisation's strategic, business and/or annual planning - analysis of feedback from clients, referrers, funding bodies and other stakeholders - · process to manage key risks, eg staff retention and turnover.